 - Logitech products have poor build quality and tend to break after a year or so usually.

-Plantronics Blackwire – A mid-range option
+Plantronics Blackwire – Small and stylish

 The Blackwire from Plantronics ticks all the boxes we, as online educators, need in a pair of headsets.
 Small and stylish with a portable noise-cancelling microphone.
 They also have a wired connection for long-term reliability.